nicnaude/Tipster/README.md

 <b>Welcome to Tipster.</b>

-Tipster displays the tip percentage and your total as well as the individual amounts for up to four users.
+Tipster displays the tip percentage, the user's total bill amount as well as the individual amounts for up to four users splitting a bill.

 <b>Time spent:</b> 6 hours spent in total